 Scrolling through our newsfeed we see people with fabulous lives.
 A perfectly decorated house, a well-behaved toddler, a handsome significant other.
 You never see the struggle, the dysfunction, the disappointment.
 You’re not going to see the rejection letter from the seller, the fight the flawless couple just had, or the screaming toddler in aisle 4.
 We see the highlight reel, never the behind the scenes.

-I don’t know what’s testing your patience today; maybe you’re longing to meet a man who doesn’t drink wine out of a red solo cup, or maybe you’re praying for that job interview.
+I don’t know what’s testing your patience today, maybe you’re longing to meet a man who doesn’t drink Natty Light, or maybe you’re praying for that job interview.
 I don’t know.
 But I do know that God is working behind the scenes to bring you a life that is worthy of all you deserve.
-Christ died so that we may have life and have it in abundance (John 10:10).

 I thank God He didn’t give me the things I thought I wanted– needed, even.
 That house, that guy, that job.
 While I was crushed by the disappointment those events brought me, He lifted me up and continued to carry out His will even when I was too exhausted by the heartache to notice.